SignTools/SignTools/INSTALL.md

 There are multiple ways to install this web service:

 - On your phone
-- On your computer without HTTPS certificate or port forwarding
+- On your computer, without HTTPS certificate or port forwarding
-- On your server with HTTPS and open port 443
+- On your server, with HTTPS and open port 443

 But in all cases, you first need a builder.